 Evaluate your options with our citizenship by investment comparative guide

-Citizenship by marriage can make an individual eligible for citizenship after a shortened naturalization window.
-For example, the normal naturalization timeframe in Spain is 10 years but this is reduced to one year when married to a Spanish citizen.
+Citizenship by marriage can make an individual eligible to apply for citizenship after a shortened naturalization window.
+For example, the normal naturalization timeframe in Spain is ten years, but this is reduced to one year when married to a Spanish citizen.

 5 of the Best Countries to get a Second Passport by Naturalization